resurrecting-open-source-projects/scrot/README.md

 The original scrot went unmaintained; the source of the last version, 0.8, was [imported from Debian](https://snapshot.debian.org/package/scrot/).
-After, patches from Debian and elsewhere were applied to create the 0.9 release-the details of our releases are registered in the [ChangeLog](ChangeLog) file.
+After, patches from Debian and elsewhere were applied to create the 0.9 release.
+The details of our releases are registered in the [ChangeLog](ChangeLog) file.
 Now, scrot is maintained by volunteers under [Resurrecting Open Source Projects](https://github.com/resurrecting-open-source-projects).